oo2smh/dotfiles/nvim/README.md

 2. Use of / and ?
   - this feels like a better f/t in that you can search words
-3. Standardized use of marks
+3. Standardized use of mark
-  - r: reference
   - t: task (currently working on code)
   - h: hub/home, (big-picture engine)
-  - m: method/module connected
   - n: notes
-  - d: original declaration for fns
+  - r: references for t
-  - v: variables
   - s: secondary, smaller task
-  - g/w: gotcha, watch-out

 4. Standarized use of argslist
-  - h: hub biggest file (main file)
+  - h: hub/home: biggest file (main file)
   - t: task file
-  - n: readme notes
+  - n: notes?
-  - m: conneted module
+  - m: connected module
   - g/w: gotcha file, watch-out file

 > [!Note]
-> You can always acess the todo file with <leader t>
+> You can always access the todo file with <leader t>

 # Rejected
 - kept around just in case, I want to implement these in the future